f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab2.rst

 .. role:: raw-html(raw)
    :format: html

-Step 2: Create a new service for the Cisco Firepower device
+Create a new service for the Cisco Firepower device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Select **SSL Orchestrator->Configuration** from the main menu